sidakram/bippy/src/scan/README.md

 - [ ] backwards compatibility (for worker, offscreen canvas)
 - [ ] feature compat with existing version (core, instrumentation, highlighting)
+- [ ] fills are not correct, validate we're not oversending stuff